AdobeDocs/cai-soft-binding-api/src/pages/index.md

 }
 ```

-The value of the `manifestId` property is the manifest ID.
+In the response, the value of the `manifestId` property is the manifest ID of the asset.

 ### Retrieve manifest store